Hypoallergenic Dog Breeds for People with Allergies

 Labradoodle

 The Labradoodle, a cross between a Labrador Retriever and a Poodle, was specifically bred to be a hypoallergenic dog.
 Their coat can vary from curly to wavy, and they tend to shed less, making them a suitable option for people with allergies.
 Labradoodles are also known for their friendly and gentle nature, making them excellent family pets.
-They are often recommended when people ask what dogs are hypoallergenic and are great for those looking for a larger hypoallergenic breed.
+They are often recommended as hypoallergenic dogs and are great for those looking for a larger hypoallergenic breed.

 Maltese